JannisStraus/VPShuntDetector/README.md

 - **Output Images:** For every input image, an output image is saved with a bounding box overlay that highlights the predicted valve model.
-- **Instruction Display:** If an instruction directory is provided via --instructions, the corresponding instruction image for the predicted valve model will be displayed alongside the output image.
+- **Instruction Display:** If an instruction directory is provided via `--instructions`, the corresponding instruction image for the predicted valve model will be displayed alongside the output image.